ABOUT

 SISTER SCHOOL?

 Our sister school, Central Scotland School of Jewellery, is a community for creative learning in the historic city of Dunblane.
-We offer a wide range of classes for adults of all ability levels, from those who are looking to take up a new hobby, to those looking to expand on their existing repertoire of jewellery skills.
-Choose from regular weekday classes, weekend workshops or summer schools; our flexible programme of events has something that will fit in with your life.
-We have a star-studded team of highly experienced tutors working with us to deliver tailor made tuition to every student.
+They offer a wide range of jewellery making classes for adults of all ability levels, from those who are looking to take up a new hobby, to those looking to expand on their existing repertoire of skills.
+Choose from regular weekday classes, weekend workshops or summer schools; their flexible programme of events has something that will fit in with your life.
+They have a star-studded team of highly experienced tutors working with them to deliver tailor made tuition to every student.

 "The course was fantastic!
 Louise was a great tutor, very clear about everything we needed to know and do.
 She has an amazing passion for what she does, and I felt that transferred on to us as learners...I certainly felt it."